Saint John, New Brunswick: Economy

-Saint John derived its economy from maritime industries such as shipping, fishing and shipbuilding.
-Saint John has a long history of shipbuilding at the city's dry dock, which is one of the largest in the world.
-Since 2003 shipbuilding has ended on the scale it once was, forcing the city to adopt a new economic strategy.
-The University of New Brunswick, the New Brunswick Museum and the New Brunswick Community College are important institutions, and along with Radian6, Horizon Health Network and many others, they are a part of Saint John's fast-growing research and information-technology sectors.
-As the city moves away from its industrial past it now begins to capitalize on the growing sector of tourism, hosting over 1.5 million visitors a year and 200,000 cruise ship visitors a year, creating a renaissance in the city's historic downtown (locally known as uptown).
-Many small businesses have moved into Uptown and large scale waterfront developments are underway, such as the Fundy Quay (condo, hotel and office space), Saint John Law Courts, and the Three Sisters Harbourfront condos.
+Saint John's location along the Bay of Fundy has been of major importance to the city's prosperity.
+The bay's dramatic tidal range prevents the harbour from icing over, allowing the city to be accessible all year round.
+Shipbuilding, shipping and lumber trade rose as prominent industries.
+By 1840, one-third of New Brunswick's timber, as well as two-thirds of its sawn lumber and manufactured wood products, were exported through Saint John.
+At one point, Saint John was British North America's biggest shipbuilding city, constructing many well-known ships, including the Marco Polo.
+However, these industries suffered a decline in trade due to technological advancements, which was only made worse with the Great Fire of Saint John in 1877.
+Shipbuilding in Saint John permanently ceased in 2003 following the closure of the Saint John shipyard, which had been idle for the past three years.

+Today, Saint John benefits from industries such as tourism, reporting a tourism expenditure of $282 million in 2018.
+Port of Saint John, the city's port, allows for a capacity of three cruise ships, and has been a cruise ship destination since 1989, first welcoming the MS Cunard Princess.
+Saint John receives around 80 cruise ships annually.
+As of the 2023 cruise schedule, Saint John is scheduled to receive 190,680 passengers' worth of cruise ships.
+The port also carries over 20 million metric tonnes of cargo annually.

 Arts and culture

 The arts and culture sector plays a large role in Saint John's economy.
 The Imperial Theatre is home to the highly acclaimed Saint John Theatre Company, and the Symphony New Brunswick and hosts a large collection of plays, concerts and other stage productions year-round.
-Harbour Station entertainment complex is home to the Saint John Sea Dogs of the QMJHL.
+TD Station entertainment complex is home to the Saint John Sea Dogs of the QMJHL.

 Art galleries in Saint John cover the uptown, more than any other Atlantic Canadian city.
 Artists like Miller Brittain and Fred Ross have made Uptown Saint John their home, and now the torch has been passed to artists like Gerard Collins, Cliff Turner and Peter Salmon and their respective galleries.
 Uptown art galleries also include the Paris Crew, Trinity Galleries, Citadel Gallery, Handworks Gallery and the Saint John Arts Centre (SJAC).
 The SJAC in the Carnegie Building hosts art exhibits, workshops, local songwriters' circles and other shows too small to be featured at the grand Imperial Theatre.